awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-manage.md

 ## Requesting phone numbers<a name="channels-voice-manage-request-phone-numbers"></a>

 You can use the Amazon Pinpoint console to request and lease phone numbers for sending voice messages\.
-These phone numbers are referred to as *long codes*\.
-A *long code* is a standard telephone number that contains up to 15 digits, depending on the country or region that it's based in\.
-When you lease a long code, the code is *dedicated*—that is, it's reserved for use only by your Amazon Pinpoint account\.
-You can lease local long codes that are based in a variety of countries or regions\.
+These phone numbers are referred to as origination numbers\.
+The type of origination number depends on the destination country and can include Long Code, Toll Free and 10DLC\.

 **To request a dedicated long code for sending voice messages**